 Let's take a look at what the admissions committee wants to know in each prompt.

-While this prompt may seem serious, it doesn’t have to be.
-You don’t need to do in-depth research into the changes in laws in your neighborhood, but you do need to pick a change that has personal meaning for you.
+While this prompt may seem serious, it doesn't have to be.
+You don't need to do in-depth research into your neighborhood and your city's politics, but you do need to pick a change that has personal meaning for you.

-For instance, maybe you and your neighbors don’t know each other well and you’d like to have a greater feeling of community with the people you live near.
-That reason has nothing to do with legislation, but would have a big impact on your life.
-Show how and why those changes would affect you.
-The reasons you give will help the admissions committee get a better understanding of who you are a person.
+For instance, maybe you and your neighbors don't know each other well and you'd like to have a greater feeling of community with the people you live nearby.
+That reason has nothing to do with legislation, but would still make a big impact!

 3 Tips For Mastering Your UNC Essays